0x49D1/InstantUtilitiesBot/README.md

 /tounixtime - Convert datetime to unixtimestamp.
 Message must be like in format: dd.MM.yyyy HH:mm:sss 01.09.1980 06:32:32.
 Or just text 'now'
 /toepoch - Calculate unix timestamp for date in format dd.MM.yyyy HH:mm:ss
 /hash - Calculate hash.
 Use like this: /hash sha256 test
+/formatjson - Reformat the input JSON with identations